darius/traitor/larouchefoucauld-maxims.md

 gives their nature.

-18. Moderation is a fear of falling into the envy and contempt earned by those enfeebled by their good luck; an empty show of our mental strength; and lastly in the most elevated men a wish to seem greater than their fortune.
+18. Moderation is a fear of falling into the envy and contempt earned by those who are drunk on their good times; an empty show of our mental strength; and lastly in the most elevated men a wish to seem greater than their fortune.